Sankeerthgoud/FB-Comment-BOT/README.md

 - pyvirtualdisplay pakage - "pip install pyvirtualdisplay"
 - Chrome Driver (http://chromedriver.chromium.org/downloads) Download appropriate driver based on your chrome version. and unizip it to
 "C:\python3\chromedriver\"
+- Download the files "fbCommentBot.py" and "Input.txt" into a folder

 # Usage:
-In command prompt enter - python fbCommentBot.py --u=username --p=password
+From the above folder open command prompt(SHIFT+Right click) - "python fbCommentBot.py --u=username --p=password"

 *Change the group link at line 36